dimaslanjaka/universal-framework/wp-content/plugins/multilanguage/readme.txt

 3. Plugin settings page.
 4. Plugin languages page.
 5. Edit language page.
+6. Post/page editor (Gutenberg).
-6. Post/page editor with translation tabs.
+7. Post/page editor with translation tabs (Classic Editor).
-7. Translation form for adding a new category.
+8. Translation form for adding a new category.
-8. Translation form for editing a category.
+9. Translation form for editing a category.
-9. Translation form for adding a new tag.
+10. Translation form for adding a new tag.
-10. Adding and configuring language switcher widget in the admin panel.
+11. Adding and configuring language switcher widget in the admin panel.
-11. Adding language switcher into site menu.
+12. Adding language switcher into site menu.

 == Changelog ==

+= V1.4.0 - 23.09.2021 =
+* Pro : The issue with compatibility with Elementor has been fixed.
+* Bugfix : The issue with rest api has been fixed.
+* Bugfix : The issue with localize exerpt has been fixed.
+* Update : BWS Panel section was updated.
+* Update : All functionality for WordPress 5.8.1 has been updated.

+= V1.3.9 - 30.08.2021 =
+* Pro : Functionality for downloading and updating the country table was updated.
+* Update : All functionality for WordPress 5.8 has been updated.

+= V1.3.8 - 06.07.2021 =
+* NEW: The ability to edit the title of language has been added.
+* Update : The plugin settings page was changed.
+* Update : BWS Panel section was updated.
+* Update : All functionality for WordPress 5.7.2 has been updated.
+* Pro: The ability to edit the post slug in different languages has been added.
+* Pro: The compatibility with Yoast SEO has been added.

+= V1.3.7 - 22.01.2021 =
+* Update : BWS Panel section was updated.
+* PRO: Functionality for downloading and updating the country table was updated.
+* Update : The plugin settings page was changed.
+* Update : All functionality for WordPress 5.6 has been updated.
+* Bugfix : Bug with displaying the language switcher in the admin panel has been fixed.
+* Bugfix : Bug with tags was fixed.

+= V1.3.6 - 03.06.2020 =
+* NEW: The compatibility with page builder Gutenberg has been added.

+= V1.3.5 - 27.04.2020 =
+* PRO: The compatibility with Advanced Custom Fields has been added.
+* Update : All functionality for WordPress 5.4 has been updated.
+* Update : BWS menu has been updated.

 = V1.3.4 - 04.09.2019 =
 * Update: The deactivation feedback has been changed.
 Misleading buttons have been removed.